nailedinch/nailedinch/README.md

 Most of them are typology, old games and movies.
 Less often I draw or make an intelligent look by watching or reading super smart niche things on random themes.
 I'm kind of a talker *and* listener who likes people with special or weird interests, so come say hiii

 **current fandoms:**
-disco elysium, idv, deltarune, trigun, postal, fear and hunger, dmc, breaking bad... not to mention great plans and unfinished ones
+disco elysium, idv, deltarune, ultrakill, trigun, postal, fear and hunger, dmc...

 [movies](https://boxd.it/81CFL); cute space for a spotify link; aand for sp